-Dance is for Every Body
+Dance is for everybody and every BODY

 This season of gratitude always makes me reflect on how thankful I am to get to live a life full of dance.

 Dance is something I feel so blessed to have in my daily world, whether I’m at my own studio with our families, coaching fellow studio owners, keynote speaking at business events, or teaching on the convention circuit.
 This last weekend I even had an opportunity to perform with the faculty of Dance Revolution – special treat considering I was on crutches 6 months ago.

 But, last week, I was introduced to a new layer of gratitude for dance.
 The JOY of seeing adults discover it for the first time as I learned when I was tagged in a social media post a couple weeks ago.